CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a well-crafted, concise skill that provides highly actionable CLI commands and configuration details for ElevenLabs TTS.
 Its main strengths are token efficiency and concrete examples.
-The workflow could be improved with explicit validation/fallback steps for voice generation, and the document structure could benefit from consistent heading hierarchy.
+Minor weaknesses include the lack of explicit error-handling/validation steps and the flat structure that could benefit from slightly better progressive disclosure for the reference-heavy sections.

 Suggestions